JohnBlood/awesome-basic/README.md

 ## Dialects

+* [BASIC-256](https://sourceforge.net/projects/kidbasic/) - an easy to use version of BASIC designed to teach anybody how to program.
+A built-in graphics mode lets them draw pictures on screen in minutes, and a set of easy-to-follow tutorials introduce programming concepts through fun exercises.
 * [bootBASIC](https://github.com/nanochess/bootBASIC) - a BASIC language in 512 bytes of x86 machine code.
 * [Bywater BASIC Interpreter](https://sourceforge.net/projects/bwbasic/) - implements a large superset of the ANSI Standard for Minimal BASIC (X3.60-1978) and a significant subset of the ANSI Standard for Full BASIC (X3.113-1987) in C.
 * [Chipmunk Basic](http://www.nicholson.com/rhn/basic/) - an interpreter for the BASIC Programming Language.
 It runs on multiple OS platforms, and is reasonably fast for a pure interpreter.
 Chipmunk Basic presents a traditional (vintage) terminal-command-line programming environment, and supports a simple, old-fashioned, and easy-to-learn dialect of the Basic Programming Language.
 (Line numbers are required when using the built-in command-line console, but are not required in Basic programs written using an external text editor.)
 The language also supports a few advanced extensions.
 Free for educational and personal use.